horacioxf/Azure-SOC-Homelab/setup/logging-entra-id.md

 | where OperationName == "GetBlob"
 </code>

-Is used to query logs reading blobs.
+This is used to query logs reading blobs.

 ![image](https://github.com/user-attachments/assets/772afeed-604c-4528-a6f4-bd5ccf4e6441)